GY 402: SEDIMENTARY PETROLOGY (W)

 Bulletin Description:

 A study of sediments and their classification, as well as sedimentary processes, petrography and diagenesis.
-Prerequisites: EH 102, GY 302, GY 304.
+Prerequisites: GY 111, GY 112, EH 102, GY 304 or permission of the instructor.

 Objectives and Goals:

 This course will examine the physical make-up of some of the most important rocks we have on the planet (certainly along the Alabama Gulf Coast!); the sedimentary rocks.
 You will be introduced to the most common nomenclatures used to name those rocks and sediments, the techniques used to identify them, and the parameters responsible for their origins.
 Laboratories will be used to introduce you to the physical properties of sediment and sedimentary rocks.
 Several required field excursions will take place in this class.
 The one to Moscow Landing will be a three day mini field school.
-GY 402 also requires substantial computer use.
-Most students already have access to personal computers; however, the Department has several available for your use.
-These computers have licensed copies of Word/WordPerfect, PaintShop Pro, Excel/Quattro and several sedimentary geology application packages (e.g., TriPlot).
+GY 40 also requires substantial computer use.
+I expect all students to have access to, and to use, personal computers/tablets; however, the Department also has several available for your use as well as a printer to produce hard copies of assignments and finished work.
 You will also need an active E-mail account for this class.
-Effective Fall 2009, GY 402 will have EH 102, GY 302 and GY 304 as prerequisites.

 Syllabus for Current Semester (PDF format*)